|Graduate Program Head||Brian H. Cameron|

 |BA 817||Communication Skills for Management (1 per mod)||4|

 |BA 832||Global Business Environment||1|

 |BA 880||Leadership Immersion (Capstone Course)||2|

 Employers need future leaders.
 Our Leadership Immersion course provides practical and hands-on exposure to leadership training and exercises that can be applied in a diverse range of professional environments and business settings.
 Leadership Immersion programs take students out of their comfort zones to experience leadership and teamwork from a different perspective.
-The Capstone course provides an opportunity to apply and integrate the knowledge and skills that were gained throughout the Master of Professional Studies in Management and Organizational Leadership program with strategic management and leadership concepts.
+The Capstone course provides an opportunity to apply and integrate the knowledge and skills that were gained throughout the Master of Management in Management and Organizational Leadership program with strategic management and leadership concepts.
 A capstone paper is one of the major deliverables in this course.

 Refer to the Tuition & Funding section of The Graduate School’s website.
 Students in this program are not eligible for graduate assistantships.

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

 |Graduate Program Head||Brian Harold Cameron|

 |Director of Graduate Studies (DGS) or Professor-in-Charge (PIC)||Brian Harold Cameron|